-We follow a person-centered care philosophy at our nursing home.
+We follow a person-centred care philosophy at our nursing home.

-Our home’s basic care philosophy is linked to Bradford University.
-It follows the work of Professor Tom Kitwood.
-He took the theory of Carl Rogers, of working with people who are in distress in a person-centred way, and moved it into healthcare.
-One element of Professor Kitwood’s work was the concept of personhood.
+Our home’s basic care philosophy links to Bradford University.
+As a result, it follows the work of Professor Tom Kitwood.
+He took the theory of Carl Rogers, of working with people who are in distress in a person-centred way, before moving it into healthcare.
+One element of Professor Kitwood’s work is the concept of personhood.

 For example, if it is the resident’s wish, we try to arrange wherever possible for them to continue to use their GP of choice.

-As part of our care philosophy, where it is possible to do so, we will arrange to integrate health services that were used before to maintain continuity of care for our Worcester care home residents.
+As part of our care philosophy, where it is possible to do so, we will arrange to integrate health services that were used before.
+This will maintain continuity of care for our Worcester care home residents.